ArnaudPoletto/minesweeper/README.md

-# minesweeper
+# Minesweeper
-Minesweeper game in Python
+Minesweeper game in Python.

 ## Start the game
 Run